Come to a comfortable seat.

 Set your ball aside for a moment.

-Maybe point and flex through your feet for a moment and notice sensation.
+Maybe point and flex through your feet for a moment.

 Feel free to find that.